Deseilligny (crater)

 Deseilligny is a small lunar impact crater in the southern part of the Mare Serenitatis.
-It was named after French selenographer Jules Deseilligny.
 It is located to the east-southeast of the crater Bessel.
+On the lunar geologic timescale, this formation dates to the Eratosthenian period.
 Deseilligny is a bowl-shaped crater with a low rim.
-It is otherwise undistinguished.
+It is otherwise undistinguished and displays no apparent layering.

+This crater is named after French selenographer Jules Deseilligny (1868-1918).
+His name was incorporated into lunar nomenclature by Greek-French selenographer Félix C. Lamèch in 1934.
+Its designation was formally adopted by the International Astronomical Union in 1935.